Bacteria & ALS - Changing the direction of research for Neurodegenerative Diseases - By Dr. Vincent Tedone M.D.

 I would also like to bring your attention to autoimmune diseases.
 Among the common diseases that are classified as autoimmune are ALS, Parkinson’s, MS, Alzheimer’s, fibromyalgia, CFS [chronic fatigue syndrome], and probably others.
 We don’t know what causes these diseases, but they all have classical areas of involvement with classic symptoms and an activated immune system.

 What is astounding is that we all agree that cells die in these diseases due to lack of energy…but there is zero research, except for that funded by our nonprofit foundation [WFND], on metabolic solutions for these diseases to enhance energy production in the cells to keep them alive.
 There is also no research to improve our capacity to detect the possible cause of the activation of the immune system.
+(If you think you might have a borrelia infection and need guidance on testing, etc., click here.)

 In these diseases, we have evidence that the body’s immune system is activated, but we cannot detect an etiological agent or cause of this activation…so the common claim is “the body is attacking itself.”
 Then, we spend vast sums of money to find a pharmaceutical agent to cure or suppress these immune responses or correct the damage without even knowing what caused the response and hence the disease.
 Perhaps we should be spending money to look for the CAUSE of the disease.